top of page

 Sometimes a message lands better when it comes from someone else (let’s be honest we’ve all probably ignored advice from our own parents and it’s not until later as we’ve got older and become parents ourselves that we've learnt that actually the advice they gave us wasn’t that bad!)

-How Solution Focused Hypnotherapy can help
+How Solution Focused Hypnotherapy Can Help with Exam Anxiety

 It can equip your teen with effective coping strategies for managing exam-related stressors, such as test anxiety, time pressure, and performance anxiety.
 Through relaxation techniques and mental rehearsal, hypnosis can help to develop resilience and adaptability, enabling your child to overcome challenges with ease.